Melkutt/DOC-merger/README.md

 # DOC-merger
-A simple tool to megerd old Word .DOC files in numeric order
+A simple tool to megerd old Word .DOC files in numeric order with a simple GUI